Public key infrastructure: Capabilities

 PKI provides "trust services" - in plain terms trusting the actions or outputs of entities, be they people or computers.
 Trust service objectives respect one or more of the following capabilities: Confidentiality, Integrity and Authenticity (CIA).

 Confidentiality: Assurance that no entity can maliciously or unwittingly view a payload in clear text.
 Data is encrypted to make it secret, such that even if it was read, it appears as gibberish.
 Perhaps the most common use of PKI for confidentiality purposes is in the context of Transport Layer Security (TLS).
 TLS is a capability underpinning the security of data in transit, i.e. during transmission.
-A classic example of TLS for confidentiality is when using an internet browser to log on to a service hosted on an internet based web site by entering a password.
+A classic example of TLS for confidentiality is when using a web browser to log on to a service hosted on an internet based web site by entering a password.

 Integrity: Assurance that if an entity changed (tampered) with transmitted data in the slightest way, it would be obvious it happened as its integrity would have been compromised.
 Often it is not of utmost importance to prevent the integrity being compromised (tamper proof), however, it is of utmost importance that if integrity is compromised there is clear evidence of it having done so (tamper evident).

-Authenticity: Assurance that every entity has certainty of what it is connecting to, or can evidence its legitimacy when connecting to a protected service.
-The former is termed server-side authentication - typically used when authenticating to a web server using a password.
-The latter is termed client-side authentication - sometimes used when authenticating using a smart card (hosting a digital certificate and private key).
+Authenticity: Assurance that an entity has: i) certainty of what it's connecting to; and / or ii) can evidence its own legitimacy when connecting to a protected service.
+The former is labelled as server certificate authentication, typically employed when logging on at a web server.
+The latter is designated as client certificate authentication, for instance used when logging on with a smart card hosting a digital certificate and private key.

 Design

-Public key cryptography is a cryptographic technique that enables entities to securely communicate on an insecure public network, and reliably verify the identity of an entity via digital signatures.
+Public-key cryptography is a cryptographic technique that enables entities to securely communicate on an insecure public network, and reliably verify the identity of an entity via digital signatures.

-A public key infrastructure (PKI) is a system for the creation, storage, and distribution of digital certificates which are used to verify that a particular public key belongs to a certain entity.
-The PKI creates digital certificates which map public keys to entities, securely stores these certificates in a central repository and revokes them if needed.
+A public key infrastructure (PKI) is a system for the creation, storage, and distribution of digital certificates, which are used to verify that a particular public key belongs to a certain entity.
+The PKI creates digital certificates that map public keys to entities, securely stores these certificates in a central repository and revokes them if needed.